-- a.
-Treatment Pond Operating Specifications: The operation and maintenance specifications for the emergency storage lagoon, aerobic digestor, and solids handling ponds are necessary to protect the beneficial uses of the groundwater.
-In addition, reporting requirements related to use of the emergency storage lagoon, aerobic digestor, and solids handling ponds are required to monitor their use and the potential impact on groundwater.
-This Order requires the operation and maintenance of the sludge ponds to be conducted in a manner that prevents flooding and reduces nuisances. - b.
+a.
 Filtration System Operating Specifications.
 Turbidity is included as an operational specification as an indicator of the effectiveness of the filtration system for providing adequate disinfection.
 The tertiary treatment process utilized at this Facility is capable of reliably meeting a turbidity limitation of 2 NTU as a daily average.
 Failure of the treatment system such that virus removal is impaired would normally result in increased particles in the effluent, which result in higher effluent turbidity and could impact UV dosage.
 Turbidity has a major advantage for monitoring filter performance, allowing immediate detection of filter failure and rapid corrective action.

-The operational specification requires that turbidity prior to disinfection shall not exceed 2 NTU as a daily average; 5 NTU, more than 5 percent of the time within a 24-hour period, and an instantaneous maximum of 10 NTU. - c.
+The operational specification requires that turbidity prior to disinfection shall not exceed 0.2 NTU more than 5 percent of the time and a daily maximum of 0.5 NTU.

+b.
 UV Disinfection System Operating Specifications.
 This Order requires that wastewater shall be oxidized, coagulated, filtered, and adequately disinfected pursuant to the DDW reclamation criteria, CCR, Title 22, division 4, chapter 3, (Title 22), or equivalent.
 To ensure that the UV disinfection system is operated to achieve the required pathogen removal, this Order includes effluent limits for total coliform organisms, filtration system operating specifications, and UV disinfection system operating specifications.
 Compliance with total coliform effluent limits alone does not ensure that pathogens in the municipal wastewater have been deactivated by the UV disinfection system.
 Compliance with the effluent limits and the filtration system and UV disinfection operating specifications demonstrates compliance with the equivalency to Title 22 disinfection requirement.